 - 143 milligrams potassium (4 percent DV)

-In addition to the nutrients listed above, maitake mushrooms also contain a small amount of zinc, manganese, selenium, pantothenic acid and vitamin B6.
+In addition to the nutrients listed above, maitake grifola also contains a small amount of zinc, manganese, selenium, pantothenic acid and vitamin B6.

-Much like the maitake mushroom, reishi mushrooms and shiitake mushrooms are both revered for their potent health-promoting properties.
-The reishi mushroom, for example, is believed to be therapeutic against cancer and reduce cardiovascular risk factors, such as high blood pressure and increased cholesterol levels.
-(12) Shiitake mushrooms, on the other hand, are thought to fight obesity, support immune function and reduce inflammation.
-(13)
+Much like maitake, reishi mushrooms and shiitake mushrooms are both revered for their potent health-promoting properties.
+The reishi mushroom, for example, has shown to be therapeutic against cancer and reduce cardiovascular risk factors, such as high blood pressure and increased cholesterol levels.

-Nutritionally speaking, shiitake mushrooms and maitake mushrooms are pretty similar.
-Gram for gram, maitake mushrooms are lower in calories and higher in protein, fiber, niacin and riboflavin than shiitake mushrooms.
-Shiitake mushrooms, however, contain a higher amount of copper, selenium and pantothenic acid.
+Shiitake, however, contains a higher amount of copper, selenium and pantothenic acid.
 Both can be added to a balanced, well-rounded diet to take advantage of their respective nutrition profiles.

-Maitake mushrooms are in season between late August and early November and can be found growing at the base of oak, maple and elm trees.
-Be sure to select mushrooms that are young and firm, and always wash them off thoroughly before consuming.
+Grifola frondosa is in season between late August and early November and can be found growing at the base of oak, maple and elm trees.
+Be sure to select those that are young and firm, and always wash them off thoroughly before consuming.

-If you’re not as well-versed in mushroom hunting and are wondering where to buy maitake mushrooms, you may need to venture beyond your local grocery store.
+If you’re not as well-versed in mushroom hunting and are wondering where to find maitake, you may need to venture beyond your local grocery store.
 Specialty stores or online retailers are your best bets for getting your hands on these tasty mushrooms.
-Maitake mushroom extract is also available in supplement form from many health food stores and pharmacies.
+You can also find maitake D fraction extract in supplement form from many health food stores and pharmacies.

-Of course, be sure to check the label carefully to prevent confusion with hen of the woods lookalikes, such as Laetiporus sulphureus, also known as chicken of the woods mushroom.
-Although these two mushrooms share similarities in their names and appearance, there are plenty of differences in taste and texture that separate hen of the woods vs. chicken of the woods.
+Of course, be sure to check the label carefully to prevent confusion with Grifola frondosa lookalikes, such as Laetiporus sulphureus, also known as chicken of the woods mushroom.
+Although these two mushrooms share similarities in their names and appearance, there are plenty of differences in taste and texture.

 - Maitake Mushroom Burger